open/close all folders

 - Undercover Brother also kicks Mr. Feather quite a distance during their final fight at the end.

 - Pacific Rim: Sometimes it's a Kaiju getting thrown.
-Once it was Gipsy Danger.
+Once it is Gipsy Danger.
 It's always at least five blocks of distance.
 It's never enough to hurt them significantly.

 - Frequently happens in Animorphs when Marco is in gorilla morph.